coolcarly/coolcarly.github.io/blog/2024/May/job-prospects.md

 title: Job prospects
 draft: True
 ---
-**What do I want out of my career?**
-I want to be a scientist.
-But this is very broad.
-What do I want to do?
-I want to be an expert in a topic that is respectable.
-I want to write papers and publish but not be on the constraint of academia - that is I do not want to chase grants or funding.

 *Date 01.05.2024*
 Received correspondance from Nikia from Evolve Scientific asking about my background.
 We spoke on the phone for 10 minutes and then I sent through a cover letter for a potential job with ANSTO.